chaosparrot/talon_hud/README.md

 - [x] Persist changes in subscriptions and current topics so they can be retrieved upon restart
 - [x] Automatically enable pollers on start up when a widget is listening for it
 - [ ] Connect automatic enabling / disabling to the Talon HUD environment flow
-- [ ] Add a new content builder class to build HUD content with inside of pollers so they do not require actions
+- [x] Add a new content builder class to build HUD content with inside of pollers so they do not require actions
 - [ ] Rework all the pollers to not use actions in enable / disable flow and have the content builder inserted
-    - [ ] History poller
+    - [x] History poller
-	- [ ] Focus poller
+	- [x] Focus poller
-	- [ ] Speech poller
+	- [x] Speech poller
-	- [ ] Scope poller
+	- [x] Scope poller
-	- [ ] List poller
+	- [x] List poller
-	- [ ] Microphone poller
+	- [x] Microphone poller
 	- [ ] Walkthrough
+- [ ] Add a settings file persisting thingie specifically for content like walkthrough pollers and the favourite microphone
+    - [ ] Persist walkthrough
+	- [ ] Persist favourite microphone
+	- [ ] Persist debug list
 - [ ] Phase out status bar poller in favour of the following:
-	- [ ] Active microphone status icon poller
+	- [x] Active microphone status icon poller
 	- [ ] Mode icon poller
 		- [ ] Make overrideable action for switching modes
 		- [ ] Make list of modes in preferences for user to change